 Their metabolism did not recover.
 Insulin sensitivity stayed impaired, and they kept gaining weight despite sleeping as much as they wanted on the weekend.

-Catch-up sleep is real and it helps your head.
-It does not undo what the shifts are doing to the rest of you.
+Catch-up sleep helps your head.
+It doesn't undo what the shifts are doing to the rest of you.

-The drift is silent for years, then it is expensive.
-The single most useful habit here is unglamorous: get annual bloodwork, and ask your doctor about it earlier if you have been on nights for more than a decade.
+The drift is silent for years, then it gets expensive.
+The single most useful habit here is unglamorous: get annual bloodwork, and ask your doctor about it sooner if you've been on nights for more than a decade.

 Most of the findings above are about the dose of shift work itself.
 This one is about what happens between shifts, in the part of recovery you cannot see.